ustaXXusta/Ruan_Cleaner/README.md

 ## License

 Ruan Cleaner is free and open source software.
-See LICENSE file for details.

 ---